hanglip/hanglip.github.io/_src/stream-dream.md

 **Dairy**

 There is plenty of dry matter here.
-Supplementary feed with barley sprouts will ensure an improved mild return, providing milk for a local feeding scheme, skimmed milk for pigs, and cream for butter.
+Supplementary feed with barley sprouts will ensure an improved milk return, providing milk for a local feeding scheme, skimmed milk for pigs, and cream for butter.
+We use our butter for baking.

+**Bees**

+Pollinators are endangered!
+The planet needs our help.
+We need to include bees in our plans, placing them in convenient positions.By product is honey of course, and more, depending how involved we want to get.
+We are happy just to host them as pollinators, but will also gladly accommodate full-on beekeepers.

 **Solar**